andrewchambers/janetsh/README.md

 to give janet the familiar sh syntax.
 You can escape this implicit macro by prefixing a line with '(' which reverts to regular janet mode.

-Technically janetsh can be used as a plain janet library, but some care is required as it the library deals with some global resources such as signal handlers and terminals which cannot be shared within a program.
+Technically janetsh can be used as a plain janet library, but some care is required as the library deals with some global resources such as signal handlers and terminals which cannot be shared within a program.